jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 ## 5 lessons I learned growing up in the projects

-Let's get into my experience growing up in the projects and what I learned from it.
+Let’s get into my experience growing up in the projects and what I learned from it.

 ## Good manners go a long way in the hood